BroadbandForum/usp/specification/messages/index.md

 Appropriate error codes for the GetSupportedDM message include `7000-7006`, `7008`, `7016`, `7026`, and `7800-7999`.

-*Note - when using error `7016` (Object Does Not Exist), it is important to note that in the context of GetSupportedDM this applies to the Agent's Supported Data Model.*
+*Note - when using error `7026` (invalid path), it is important to note that in the context of GetSupportedDM this applies to the Agent's Supported Data Model.*

 <a id="getsupportedprotocol" />